james-pre/tempest/readme.md

 ## License

-This project is licensed under the Non-commerical MIT License.
+This project is licensed under a Non-commerical MIT License.
 See the [license](license) file for details.